 - Working groups meet regularly to discuss operation and issues related to the new working environment.
-Members of the working group have an opportunity to raise issues or provide feedback that may have been communicated by their teams. - Monthly Health and Safety Committee (HSC) meetings, the agenda has provisions for members to raise and discuss concerns related to health and safety that might be specific to their area of work and operation (e.g. PARC Swim). - Regular business updates provided to both employees and members, these might include e-mail communications, Facebook live video messages, Facebook posts and SMS alerts for more urgent communications.
-All business updates contain information on how employees and members can contact the business to ask questions, raise concerns or provide feedback.
+Members of the working group have an opportunity to raise issues or provide feedback that may have been communicated by their teams. - Monthly Health and Safety Committee (HSC) meetings, the agenda has provisions for committee members to raise and discuss concerns related to health and safety that might be specific to their area of work and operation (e.g., PARC Swim). - Regular business updates provided to both employees and members, these might include e-mail communications, Facebook live video messages, Facebook posts and SMS alerts for more urgent communications.
+All business updates contain information on how employees and members can contact the business to ask questions, raise concerns or provide feedback. - The PARC website has a landing page that contains all relevant information related to COVID-19, with links to other resources.
+The website page is available for employees and customers of each facility. - The Marketing, Communication & Digital Specialist, Customer Relations Manager and Customer Service Manager have been nominated to monitor, manage and respond to feedback and concerns raised by employees, patrons, contractors and visitors. - Existing communication channels (for example, info and membership e-mail accounts) will be used to allow customers to provide feedback and raise concerns. - Support services will and have remained accessible for all employees, this includes access to the Employee Assistance Program (EAP).